Juweria-Ali/Aquaculture-data-analysis/README.md

 4. Additional exploratory data analysis of the dataset, highlighting any interesting information.
 Note that data exploration may involve the application of statistical functions and/or the use of visualisations.
 Prepare this new dataset for learning if needed.
 5. ONE other learning task different from tasks 1-3 and, ideally, it complements the work undertaken in previous tasks.

+## Part-2-Model-fitting-Model-Evaluation-Model-Deployment
+Dataset has similar theme and context to that from Part 1
+• but is cleaned and complete
+• has some renamed columns
+• has some additional columns

+Five tasks were carried out
+1. Fit a logistic regression model to predict Cause
+2. Fit another classification model of your choice to predict Cause
+3. Fit a linear regression model to predict Number
+4. Fit another regression model of your choice to predict Number
+5. Deploy one model as part of a basic Shiny app to predict Cause